Frequently Asked Questions

 I’ll ask you for a few basic details such as your name and the best way to contact you.

-We can then arrange to meet for an initial face-to-face (or online) appointment.
+We can then arrange to meet for an initial appointment.

 How will I feel?